frc1418/pybasictraining/README.md

 * c4 - In `MyClass`, define a method called 'add5', which takes a single parameter.
 The method must add the number 5 to the parameter, and add the result to the instance parameter 'instvar'.
 If `instvar` is greater than 100, the method must return True.
-Return None otherwise.
+Return True otherwise.

 * c5 - In `MyClass`, define a property method called `prop` which must always return the string 'hi'.